Willicious/NeoLemmixEditor/README.txt

-SuperLemmix Editor by William James.

-Based on NeoLemmix Editor by Stephan Neupert and Namida Verasche.
+NeoLemmix Editor by William James, Namida Verasche and Stephan Neupert.

-This is an application to create new levels for SuperLemmix and NeoLemmix or modify old ones.
+This is an application to create new levels for NeoLemmix or modify old ones.
-Levels must be in .nxlv format and the Editor should be present in a Super/NeoLemmix installation folder with "styles", "sketches" and "levels" folder present.
+Levels must be in .nxlv format and the Editor should be present in a NeoLemmix installation folder with "styles", "sketches" and "levels" folder present.

 Compile information for the Editor: